 The Basic Daily Fee is a contribution towards day-to-day living costs in the aged care facility, including meals, cleaning, laundry and utilities, such as heating and cooling.
 Everyone entering an aged care home is obliged to pay this fee and it is linked to a percentage of the basic Age pension.

-As at September 20, 2020, the basic daily care fee for new residents, including respite residents, is $52.25 per day - the equivalent of 85% of the single person rate of the basic Age Pension
+As at March 20, 2021, the basic daily care fee for new residents, including respite residents, is $52.71 per day ($19239.15 per annum) - the equivalent of 85% of the maximum single person rate of the basic Age Pension

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.